 Rāhui allowed a food source to recover, or guided harvesting – for example, they set times when godwits or eels could be caught.
 But rāhui were also used to define tribal boundaries or prevent unauthorised harvesting, so were not solely a sustainability practice.

-On his visits to New Zealand between 1769 and 1777, Captain James Cook introduced a number of northern-hemisphere plants and animals, including potatoes, cabbages, pigs, goats and rats.
+On his visits to New Zealand between 1769 and 1777, James Cook introduced a number of northern-hemisphere plants and animals, including potatoes, cabbages, pigs, goats and rats.
 They were the first of many exotic introductions, and their progeny survive to this day.

 From the early 1800s there was a trickle then a flood of mainly British immigrants.
 Most hoped to farm their own land.
 Timber milling, wetland drainage and clearing the land destroyed expanses of forest and many animals.
 Naturalists recorded the country’s unique plants and animals, but initially there was little concern for the effects of widespread changes.